DMol: A Highly Efficient and Chemical Motif-Preserving Molecule Generation Platform: DMol Diffusion

 \subsection{DMol Forward Noise Adding Strategy}

-The key idea behind our approach is as follows: at each forward diffusion step \(t\), we randomly select \(N(t)\) nodes and \(M(t)\) edges from $\mathcal{G}^0$ contained in the complete subgraph induced by the selected edges (note that the absence of an edge is represented by a special label so that we are effectively dealing with a complete graph), and change their classes according to fixed state transition matrices $\textbf{Q}_X$ and $\textbf{Q}_E$, respectively, to obtain the graph $\mathcal{G}^t$.
-Here, \(N(t)\) and \(M(t)\) are functions of the time step index $t$.
-Note that we effectively run the diffusion process on randomly selected subsets of nodes and edges, which is one of the key differences when compared to DiGress.
+The key idea behind our approach is as follows: at each forward diffusion step \(t\), we randomly select \(N(t)\) nodes and \(M(t)\) edges from $\mathcal{G}^0$ contained in the complete subgraph induced by the selected nodes (note that the absence of an edge is represented by a special label so that we are effectively dealing with a complete graph), and change their classes according to fixed state transition matrices $\textbf{Q}_X$ and $\textbf{Q}_E$, respectively, to obtain the graph $\mathcal{G}^t$.
+Here, \(N(t)\) and \(M(t)\) are \textbf{deterministic functions of the time step index $t$.} Note that we effectively run the diffusion process on a determinist number of \textbf{randomly selected subsets of nodes and edges}, with the perturbed edges confined to the subgraph induced by the selected nodes.
+This effectively couples the node and edge diffusion processes.

 For \(N(t)\) and \(M(t)\), we adopt cosine schedules, $N(t)=\lfloor (1-\alpha) \,n \rfloor$ and $M(t)=\lfloor (1-\alpha)\, N(t)\, (N(t)-1)\, 0.5 \, r \rfloor,$ where $\alpha = \cos^2(0.5\pi(t/T + c)/(1 + c))$, and $n$ stands for the the number of nodes in the graph, $r$ is a hyperparameter and $c$ is a small positive constant.
-Unlike Digress, in which the cosine noise schedule is used to dictate the \emph{a random number} of changes/perturbations across the whole graph, the cosine schedule in DMol is used to \emph{deterministically} control the number of nodes and edges that will be changed (the choice of nodes/edges remains random).
-The total number of diffusion steps is fixed at \(T = k \, n\), where \(k\) is a hyperparameter (typically set to $1$ or $2$ so as to keep the number of steps as small as possible; Further details regarding the selection of appropriate values of $k$ can be found in Appendix~\ref{appendix:selection_of_k}).
-Hence, the maximum number of diffusion steps is proportional to the number of nodes $n$ (typically around $40$).
-Given that small molecule graphs have very few nodes, DMol requires significantly fewer diffusion steps than other methods, such as Digress (which requires $500$ or $1000$ steps).
-This type of noise mechanism adapts to the size of the graph.
+The total number of diffusion steps is fixed at \(T = k \, n\), where \(k\) is a small hyperparameter (typically set to $1$ or $2$ so as to keep the number of diffusion steps as small as possible; details behind the selection of appropriate values of $k$ can be found in Appendix~\ref{appendix:selection_of_k}).
+The maximum number of diffusion steps is proportional to the number of nodes $n$ (typically around $40$ for small molecule drugs).
+Hence, DMol requires significantly fewer diffusion steps than other methods, such as Digress (which requires $500$ or $1000$ steps), and adapts itself to the size of the graph.

-Additionally, our forward process constrains the class changes of edges to the subgraph induced by the nodes that underwent state change.
-This ensures that the sets of altered nodes and edges are codependent.
-Still, once the selections are made, the state changes of nodes and edges are governed by independent processes.